LaFriska/sugar-isa/specifications.md

 ### Branching

-Labels are written in capital letters, digits, underscores, or hyphens, ended with a colon.
+Labels are written with at least one capital letter, 0 or more digits or underscores, and must end in `:`.
 Labels may denote either functions, or instructions to branch to.
 Branching commands are executed using instructions `goto rd;`, `goto imm26;`, or `goto LABEL;`.

 > Example